jlesage/docker-crashplan-pro/DOCKERHUB.md

 This is a Docker container for [CrashPlan PRO](https://www.crashplan.com/en-us/business/).

-The GUI of the application is accessed through a modern web browser (no installation or configuration needed on client side) or via any VNC client.
+The GUI of the application is accessed through a modern web browser (no installation or configuration needed on the client side) or via any VNC client.

 > **_IMPORTANT_**: This container can be used to migrate from *CrashPlan for
 > Home*.
 Make sure to read the